Nick Greenwood: St. Louis Cardinals

 He was acquired by the St. Louis Cardinals as part of a three-team trade on July 31, 2010, in which the Padres acquired Ryan Ludwick, the Cleveland Indians acquired Corey Kluber, and the Cardinals also added Jake Westbrook.

 The Cardinals called Greenwood up to the majors for the first time on June 15, 2014, when his contract was purchased from the Triple-A Memphis Redbirds.
 He made his major league debut on June 16, 2014, and pitched for the Cardinals again the next season.
 He was designated for assignment by the Cardinals on September 9, 2015.

 Chicago Cubs

 On January 25, 2016, Greenwood signed a minor league contract with the Chicago Cubs.
 An invite to spring training was also included.
 He was released in March.

 New Britain Bees

 On April 7, 2016, Greenwood signed with the New Britain Bees of the Atlantic League of Professional Baseball.

 Minnesota Twins

-On May 6, 2016, Greenwood signed a minor league deal with the Minnesota Twins.
-On December 30, Greenwood re-signed with the Twins.
+On May 6, 2016, Greenwood signed a minor league contract with the Minnesota Twins organization.
+He made 21 appearances (16 starts) split between the Double–A Chattanooga Lookouts and Triple–A Rochester Red Wings, posting an aggregate 9–4 record and 3.20 ERA with 57 strikeouts across 112 1/3 innings pitched.
+Greenwood elected free agency following the season on November 7.

+On December 30, 2016, Greenwood re-signed with the Twins on a new minor league contract.
 He was released on June 10, without having made an appearance for the Twins in 2017 due to injury.